 Consider how much the delivery person in each scenario would be tipped.
 Delivery person #1 would probably receive a good tip.
 Delivery person #2 would probably receive a tip, but not as big as delivery person #1.
 And delivery person #3 wouldn’t get a tip at all in many situations.

 In our society, this all seems fair.
 Customers tip based on the service they receive taking into account timeliness, quality, and even the appearance of the person delivering the service.
 And if the quality of service is bad and the customer doesn’t tip at all, this is one of many indications that they will not be returning customers.
 Tips allow service people to immediately gauge how their performance is viewed by their customers.
-A smart delivery person that received a bad tip will revise their performance until they receive better tips.
+A smart delivery person that receives bad tips will revise their performance until they receive better tips.

 Obviously, tips are not used in the entire service industry.
-We tip the wait staff at restaurants and pizza delivery people, but we don’t tip the person that comes out to hook up our cable TV service or the one that answers all of our questions about the new, fancy phone we just bought.
+We tip the wait staff at restaurants and pizza delivery people, but we don’t tip the person that comes out to hook up our cable TV service or the one that answers all of our questions about the new cell phone we just bought.
 How do these service people know how they performed?
 How will you know if your customers were satisfied with the service they received?

 Marcia Hughes and James Bradford Terrell, authors of The Emotionally Intelligent Team, say individuals who know their role and how important it is to the “big picture” feel more satisfied, think more creatively, act more productively, and enjoy working as part of a team.
 Individuals with these behaviors are more committed to the quality of their work.
 Joe Murtagh recently wrote an article on teams recognizing that communication is a team’s lifeblood and necessary to be able to measure their success.
 He adds that communication is what establishes a worthwhile purpose and lets people know what they need to do to achieve it.
 People want to know how they are doing.
 Therefore, it seems appropriate to conclude that it is important to give people feedback in some form so they can gage their performance.